-Lynchburg College has named Dr. J. Michael Bonnette as the senior vice president for advancement.
+University of Lynchburg has named Dr. J. Michael Bonnette as the senior vice president for advancement.

 Dr. Bonnette has more than 10 years of experience in advancement, including a PhD dissertation focused on fundraising in higher education, as well as a background in business and communications.
 Beginning May 2, he will lead LC’s development and alumni relations teams in the execution of fundraising and engagement strategies to support current operations and future growth.

-“We were impressed with the breadth and depth of Mike Bonnette’s experience, but his enthusiasm for serving Lynchburg College makes him a perfect fit for this position,” said Dr. Kenneth R. Garren, president of Lynchburg College.
+“We were impressed with the breadth and depth of Mike Bonnette’s experience, but his enthusiasm for serving University of Lynchburg makes him a perfect fit for this position,” said Dr. Kenneth R. Garren, president of University of Lynchburg.
 “He has demonstrated a passion for higher education and the ability to find solutions to fundraising challenges.
-His leadership will provide us with much-needed guidance as we finalize and implement a strategic plan that prepares Lynchburg College for a bright future.”
+His leadership will provide us with much-needed guidance as we finalize and implement a strategic plan that prepares University of Lynchburg for a bright future.”

 Dr. Bonnette is excited to meet more people in the LC community and help promote the institution.
 “University of Lynchburg has a long tradition of excellence in education, and I look forward to working with the advancement team to share the story of the College’s success in a way that increases private philanthropic support for its students and academic programs.”